transport-data/portal/docs/newsfeed/README.md

 # Newsfeed Page

-The newsfeed page shows the activity regarding organizations that an user is a member of a follower and also the datasets that belong to these organizations
+The newsfeed page shows the activity regarding organizations that a user is a member of, or follower and also the datasets that belong to these organizations

 ![NewsFeed Page](page.png)